Intrinsec/comission/README.md

 :fire: Attention : CoMisSion is not looking for vulnerabilities by analysing source code.
 Vulnerabilities are gathered from public databases like wpvulndb.
 Finding new vulnerabilities is not the purpose of this tool.

-A complete report can be generated in XLSX or CSV format.
+A complete report can be generated in following format :
+- XLSX
+- CSV
+- JSON (to allow the tool to be used in a CI process)

 The tool has been tested on Linux only.
 Colored output plus some other things should not work.
 Feel free to provide feedback on this topic if you try :).